 - Using CTs in parallel to to sum the currents in the individual phase conductors works well but there are some concerns:

-- Add one set of CTs at a time, checking the WattNode output each time, to ensure none of the CTs are reversed or incorrectly phased.
+- Add one set of CTs at a time, checking the WattNode output each time, to ensure none of the CTs are reversed or installed on the wrong phase.

-- If possible, use a portable power analyzer to verify correct installation.
+- If possible, use a portable power analyzer to commission the installation.